pangduckwai/c9ryptool/README.md

 > Specify the option `-p` or `--password` to use keys generated from password for the encryption.
 When
 > these options are specified, a prompt will appear for the user to type in the password.

+### salt
+> To enhance security of the keys used, a random value known as `salt` is needed when generating keys
+> from passwords.
+A new, random `salt` is generated during encryption.
+This salt is written to the
+> output at the end of the cipher text, separated with a dot (`.`).
+During decryption this `salt` is
+> read from the input cipher text.

 ### interactive input
 > If the option `-i` or `--in=` is omitted, the input text to be encryption is read from stdin.
 > Type a period (`.`) then press `<enter>` in a new line to finish inputting.